-It’s tough work, trying to predict the future.
-Especially when it comes to technology products.
 As I tried to point out yesterday in the post about all the nutty reports about the features that the new iPhone 5 might or might not have, it’s really pretty much impossible to guess in advance what some new product will look like.

 These are the subjects tackled in this week’s episode of the Double D Guys, which you can listen to here, or download from iTunes.
 There’s also some discussion of my own attempts to become the Tony Robbins of tech, a motivational speaker who can inspire hungover nerds and restore their sense of childlike wonder.

 All of life has been utterly, profoundly changed thanks to Facebook's new features, and nothing will ever be the same, and all I can do is sit here and weep at the beauty and magic that Mark Zuckerberg has brought to this world

 I don’t mean to overhype this, but frankly I don’t think it would be possible to overhype something as huge and profound as what Facebook introduced yesterday, at least from what I gather reading the reports coming out of F8.
 Timelines.
 Open Graph.
 Apps.
 Music.
 Video.
 Bam!
 It’s all there and it’s all amazing and huge and life-changing and mind-blowing and nothing — nothing — will ever be […]

 You may not have heard of Ann Livermore.
 She’s not a big flashy A-list name in Silicon Valley.
 But Ann Livermore has been at HP her entire career.
 She joined in 1982, right out of Stanford B school.
 She has run huge parts of HP’s business, and knows the company inside and out.
 She’s a true HPer in the old sense of that word: quiet, competent, loyal to the company. […]